-88.(1) The Chief Procurement Officer shall, at the end of a financial year, prepare a report on the operation and performance of the public procurement system for the year.
+108.(1) The Chief Procurement Officer shall, at the end of a financial year, prepare a report on the operation and performance of the public procurement system for the year.

-- (2) The report shall include - (a) a figure representing the total value of contracts awarded by procuring entities and another figure representing the cost of the total value of procurement contract variances for the year; - (b) the number of unfulfilled contracts awarded; - (c) a summary of the procurement activities of each procuring entity that sets out - (i) the number of procurement contracts awarded; - (ii) the number of procurement contracts varied and the reason for the variance; - (iii) the quantum of the variances; - (iv) the number of unfulfilled procurement contracts and the quantum of cost incurred thereby; - (v) with respect to procurement for a project, a brief description of the project and the name of the supplier to whom the contract was awarded and the value, scope of works and expected deliverables of the project; and - (vi) any lessons learnt as a consequence of the management of the procurement contracts; - (d) details of changes implemented to ensure that current best practice for public procurement is observed; - (e) the names of any procuring entities that have failed to comply with this Act; - (f) an assessment of the overall operation and performance of the public procurement system; - (g) a summary of any issues to be resolved; and - (h) any recommendations requiring action on the part of a procuring entity.
+(2) The report shall include

+- (a) a figure representing the total value of contracts awarded by procuring entities and another figure representing the cost of the total value of procurement contract variances for the year; - (b) the number of unfulfilled contracts awarded; - (c) a summary of the procurement activities of each procuring entity that sets out - (i) the number of procurement contracts awarded; - (ii) the number of procurement contracts varied and the reason for the variance; - (iii) the quantum of the variances; - (iv) the number of unfulfilled procurement contracts and the quantum of cost incurred thereby; - (v) with respect to procurement for a project, a brief description of the project and the name of the supplier to whom the contract was awarded and the value, scope of works and expected deliverables of the project;

-- (3) The report need not include details of contracts valued at less than the relevant threshold specified in section 16(1)(a) other than the total number and value. - (4) The Minister shall cause a report prepared pursuant to subsection (1) to be laid in Parliament within 4 months of the end of the financial year to which the report relates.
+- (vi) any lessons learnt as a consequence of the management of the procurement contracts; and - (vii) the number of unsolicited proposal agreements entered into together with a brief description of the proposal, the name of the proponent and any procurement contract awarded as a result of the proposal; - (d) details of changes implemented to ensure that current best practice for public procurement is observed; - (e) the names of any procuring entities that have failed to comply with this Act: - (f) an assessment of the overall operation and performance of the public procurement system; - (g) a summary of any issues to be resolved; and - (h) any recommendations requiring action on the part of a procuring entity. - (3) The report need not include details of contracts valued at less than the relevant threshold specified in section 16(1)(a) other than the total number and value. - (4) The Minister shall cause a report prepared pursuant to subsection (1) to be laid in Parliament within 4 months of the end of the financial year to which the report relates.